 - Pump-outs cost £15 a time.
 We had a machine and a hose on the boat when I bought it, so we could do it ourselves, but I shied away from that, thinking that quite frankly a mistake using that kit could be very unpleasant for an awful lot of people!

 - Moving the boat to the pump-out isn’t always convenient and you have to block out time to do it.
-I was going to do mine today but after days of no wind at all, it’s blowing a gale out there and manoeuvring in the wind is very difficult, especially single-handed.
+It might be tricky during winter, when it’s windy and difficult to manoeuvre the boat.